-6.COMMUNICATIONS ISSUES
+6. COMMUNICATIONS ISSUES

 The content of this Report has been developed in association with the Council's Management Team and Accountant.
-More information will become available after the visit of the Accountant in mid-October
+More information will become available after the visit of the Accountant later in the Autumn.

 7. RECOMMENDATIONS

 This Report is primarily scoping in nature in order that the Budget & Policy Committee can consider:-